 - Use a 2 Tbsp. cookie scoop to portion the dough then mash each ball between your hands a few times to soften each ball before rolling into a smooth ball.
 Place the balls of cake onto a baking sheet lined with parchment paper or foil to keep them from sticking.

-- Chill balls in the refrigerator for 30 minutes.
+- Chill balls in the refrigerator for 20 minutes (DO NOT FREEZE).

 - Melt 1/4 cup of white candy melts according to the package instructions.
 Dip the tip of each lollipop stick into melted white chocolate then slide the stick into the cake pop ball, about 3/4 of the way into the ball.
 Repeat for all cake pops.

-- Let sit at room temperature until the melting chocolate has hardened.
+- Let sit at room temperature until the melting chocolate has hardened and the pops have come to room temperature (or close to it), at least 20 minutes.

 - Pour melting chocolate into a glass or cup.